leizhao3/CarND-Path-Planning-Project/README.md

 One last note here: regardless of the IDE used, every submitted project must still be compilable with cmake and make./

-## Model Documentation
-### Front Collision Prevention
-* when the front vehicle is within 45 meter of the ego vehicle --> gradually decrease the speed to the front vehicle
-* when there is front vehicle within 30 meter of the ego vehicle --> the velocity has to been the same

-### Side Collision Prevention

-### Lane Change Strategy
-* when the front vehicle's speed is < 45 MPH + when it is safe to make lane change
-* change the lane

 ## Mac Trouble Shooting
 ### Error: